jandoant/shoppinglist/README.md

  * When user approves - Item is added to the database
  * ListView in DetailScreen shows ListView of Shopping Items

+### v15 - remove all associated ShoppingItems when List gets removed